//repo.anaconda.com/archive/Anaconda3-2022.05-Linux-x86_64.sh

 memory usage: 357.2+ MB

-Let’s create a new column duration which calculates the length of each ride :
+which calculates the length of each ride :

-yellow_jan_22['duration'] = yellow_jan_22.tpep_dropoff_datetime - yellow_jan_22.tpep_pickup_datetime
+'duration'] = yellow_jan_22.tpep_dropoff_datetime - yellow_jan_22.tpep_pickup_datetime

-yellow_jan_22.duration = yellow_jan_22.duration.apply(lambda td: td.total_seconds()/60)
+yellow_jan_22[= yellow_jan_22.duration.apply(lambda td: td.total_seconds()/60) yellow_jan_22.duration

-categorical = ['PULocationID', 'DOLocationID']
+= ['PULocationID', 'DOLocationID']

-numerical = ['trip_distance']
+categorical = ['trip_distance']

-yellow_jan_22[categorical] = yellow_jan_22[categorical].astype(str)
+= yellow_jan_22[categorical].astype(str) yellow_jan_22[categorical]

 And look at our updated dataframe :